claassenron/siril_scripts/README.md

 5. Option for setting the images bit dept for preprocessing.
 Master stack always saved in 32 bit.

+6. Option for drizzle

-6. Options for cleaning up processing folders.
+7. Options for cleaning up processing folders.

-7. Option for creating only a master bias file and/or master dark file.
+8. Option for creating only a master bias file and/or master dark file.